openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

   pro1 = { path = "./pro1" }
 ```

-To specify a remote `git` dependency, use the `git` field, which must contain a valid `url` in any format supported by `git`.
-To configure a `git` dependency, at most one `branch`, `tag`, or `commitId` field can be used to select a specific branch, tag, or commit hash, respectively.
-If multiple such fields are configured, only the highest-priority configuration will take effect, with the priority order being `commitId` > `branch` > `tag`.
-For example, after configuring as follows, the `pro0` and `pro1` modules from the specified `git` repository can be used in the source code:
+To specify remote `git` dependencies, use the `git` field, which must contain a valid `url` in any format supported by `git`.
+To configure `git` dependencies, at most one `branch`, `tag`, and `commitId` field can be used to select a specific branch, tag, or commit hash, respectively.
+If multiple such fields are configured, only the highest priority configuration will take effect, with the priority order being `commitId` > `branch` > `tag`.
+For example, after configuring as follows, the `pro0` and `pro1` modules from the specified `git` repository address can be used in the source code:

 ```text
 [dependencies]